denniscwylie/sarks/INSTALL.md

     - if installed in a local directory, may need to edit the sarks setup.py script to indicate the location of the seqan include directory (see [Installation step 3](#install-step-3) below)
-- GNU make for compiling suffix-array.cpp and windginiimp.cpp utilities
+- GNU make and g++ for compiling suffix-array.cpp and windginiimp.cpp utilities
 - installation has been tested on unix systems, may need to be modified for others

 ## Installation